ariane-itetero/ariane-itetero/README.md

 - 👋 Hi, I’m @ariane-itetero
-- 🌱 I’m currently learning front-end skills such asvue.js and angular
+- 🌱 I’m currently learning front-end skills such as vue.js and angular
 - 📫 How to reach me arianeitetero@gmail.com

 <!---